top of page

 ages 5+

-The journey moves families from connection, to awareness, to hope, to voice, and finally to action.
-We will discover new analogue skills together such as sculpting, architectural design and print.
+the journey moves families from connection, to awareness, to hope, to voice, and to action. we’ll discover analogue skills together such as sculpting, architectural design and print.

-Families are welcome to have lunch and explore the space from 1pm.
-Drop-off workshops begin from 1.15-3pm.
-Medical and emergency details will be required in advance.
+families are welcome to explore the space and drop-off workshops begin at 1.15pm. medical and emergency details will need to be completed in advance.

 the green room pilot